-For a long time medical experts have been working on treatments for people with erectile dysfunction – whether it’s patients who lack all sensation in the penis, or those who have trouble getting or keeping an erection.
+For a long time, medical experts have been working on treatments for people with erectile dysfunction.
+This spectrum reaches from the lack of all penile sensation to having trouble getting or keeping an erection.

-Ask the layperson about erectile dysfunction and chances are their first thought will be Viagra – the anti-ED drug which launched in 1998.
-Since it was released onto the market, it’s made billions of pounds each year, not to mention spawned more spam than your inbox could ever cope with.
+Ask the layperson about erectile dysfunction and chances are their first thought will be Viagra.
+Since it was released onto the market, it’s made billions of pounds each year.
+(It’s also spawned more spam than your inbox could ever cope with.)
 But solutions for erectile dysfunction don’t just come in the form of pills.
 One of the developments that inspired PULSE was a physical tool that induced ejaculation in men with spinal cord injuries.

-So how do you induce erection – or even ejaculation – in a penis which has little or no sensation?
 Well, the answer was Penile Vibratory Stimulation.
-An oscillating vibrator was placed at the tip of the penis to induce what they call a ‘reflex ejaculation.’
+They placed an oscillating vibrator at the tip of the penis to induce what they call a ‘reflex ejaculation.’
 In other words, to produce come even if there’s no sensation.
 The technique was originally used as part of IVF – to help men with spinal cord injuries have children.
 Since then, PVS has also been explored as a means of treating erectile dysfunction after operations on the prostate.

 PULSE and erectile dysfunction